arwarw/something/README.md

 Enabling all GCP services for the first time in a project is asynchronous and takes some time, meanwhile you will get corresponding API errors.

+Your SSH public key (default `~/.ssh/id_rsa.pub`, change in tf/terraform.tfvars if desired) will be automatically copied over to all created VMs.
+You can inspect the VMs using `ssh user@<IP>` with the IP address output from the terraform script.

 ## Requirements
 - Spin Up a Ubuntu VM with Terraform that has two interfaces: one external Interface and one Internal Interface.